In this WordPress SEO guide, I show you a step-by-step process to improve search ranking of your website or blog.

 A sitemap is an XML file.
 It includes page information such as URL, last update date for the page, change frequency and relative priority compared to other pages on the site.

-Search bots use sitemap as a guide for crawling the site.
+Search bots use sitemap as a guide for crawling your WordPress website.
 All pages included in the sitemap would normally be crawled by the search bot.
 The <lastmod> tag tells search bot whether the page has changes since the last time it was crawled.
-If the search bot sees an update date after the last crawl date, it will crawl the page again to capture the new content.
+If the search bot sees an update date after the last crawl date, it will crawl the page again to capture the changes.

 The best way to create a sitemap for WordPress web site is to use a plugin.
 Several plugins are available for generating sitemap for WordPress.
 The most popular ones are Yoast SEO, All-in-One SEO pack and WP-Sitemap.